Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ### EAP-FIDO Start packet

 In the first packet from the server to the client, the S-bit of the Flags MUST be set, indicating the start of the EAP-FIDO protocol.
-It MUST NOT be set in any subsequent packet.
+The S-bit MUST NOT be set in any subsequent packet.
+This packet contains only the EAP header (Code, Identifier, Length, Type) and the EAP-TLS flags.

-Future versions of EAP-FIDO MAY send additional data outside the TLS tunnel with the first EAP message, supplicants SHOULD ignore any additional data sent with this packet.
+Future versions of EAP-FIDO may send additional data outside the TLS tunnel with the first EAP message, supplicants SHOULD ignore any additional data sent with this packet.

 ### Version negotiation